nerves-project-attic/nerves_system_qemu_arm/README.md

 ### Hello, Nerves!

-Here's a baseline example of how to run the Nerves [getting started example](https://hexdocs.pm/nerves/getting-started.html) on QEMU:
+Here follows a baseline example of how to run the Nerves [getting started example](https://hexdocs.pm/nerves/getting-started.html) on QEMU:

     $ mix nerves.new hello_nerves --target qemu_arm